Quantization of K\"ahler manifolds via differential operators: Abstract

 \section{Abstract}

-This is a sequel to the series of works \cite{ChaLeuLi2022b, ChaLeuLi2021, ChaLeuLi2023}, where we studied the local aspects of the asymptotic action of deformation quantization on the Hilbert spaces $\mathcal{H}_k = H^0(X, L^{\otimes k})$ of geometric quantization for a K\"ahler manifold $X$; here $L$ is a pre-quantum line bundle on $X$.
-In this paper, we consider the Berezin--Toeplitz deformation quantization and obtain the following global results concerning the asymptotic action of Berezin--Toeplitz operators on $\mathcal{H}_k$: \begin{itemize} \item For a general smooth function $f \in C^\infty(X)$, we prove that the Berezin--Toeplitz operators $T_{f,k}$ are asymptotic to differential operators acting on $\mathcal{H}_k = H^0(X, L^{\otimes k})$ as $k \to \infty$.
-An immediate consequence is their asymptotic locality. \item If $f \in C^\infty(X)$ is furthermore the symbol of a level $k$ quantizable function (as defined in \cite{ChaLeuLi2023}), then we prove that the associated Berezin--Toeplitz operators $T_{f,k}$ are all holomorphic differential operators.
+In this paper, we study the quantization of classical observables (i.e., functions) on a K\"ahler manifold $X$ as differential operators acting on holomorphic sections of tensor powers $L^{\otimes k}$ of the pre-quantum line bundle $L$.
+We prove two global results as follows. \begin{itemize} \item For a general smooth function $f \in C^\infty(X)$, we construct higher order generalizations of Kostant--Souriau's pre-quantum differential operators using our Fedosov-type constructions of Bargmann--Fock sheaves in \cite{ChaLeuLi2022b, ChaLeuLi2021, ChaLeuLi2023}.
+We prove that these differential operators are asymptotic to the Berezin--Toeplitz operators $T_{f,k}$ acting on the Hilbert space $\mathcal{H}_k = H^0(X, L^{\otimes k})$ as $k \to \infty$. \item If a smooth function $f \in C^\infty(X)$ is furthermore the symbol of a level $k$ quantizable function (as defined in \cite{ChaLeuLi2023}), then we prove that the associated Berezin--Toeplitz operators $T_{f,k}$ are all holomorphic differential operators.
 Conversely, Berezin--Toeplitz operators that are holomorphic differential operators all arise in this way.
-This gives a complete characterization of when Berezin--Toeplitz operators are holomorphic differential operators. \end{itemize} To prove these results, we construct higher order analgoues of Kostant--Souriau's pre-quantum differential operators using our Fedosov-type constructions in \cite{ChaLeuLi2022b, ChaLeuLi2021, ChaLeuLi2023}, establish new orthogonality relations which generalize the classical Tuynman's Lemma, and employ various differential-geometric and analytic technqiues such as H\"ormander's estimates.
+This gives a complete characterization of when Berezin--Toeplitz operators are holomorphic differential operators. \end{itemize} To prove these results, we establish new orthogonality relations which generalize the classical Tuynman's Lemma, and employ various differential-geometric and analytic technqiues such as H\"ormander's estimates.